STAFF & FRIENDS

-Richard loves sharing the magic of Nature best, but is sometimes forced to lead CCI's efforts to take government agencies to court when they plan things that would destroy that magic.
-He started teaching biology as a 16-year-old volunteer naturalist at the El Dorado Nature Center in Long Beach, California, enjoyed college, then taught high school biology for a couple decades until he realized the educational system is more interested in serving itself than the kids.
-He’s written a handful of research papers, a book, contributed to a few more, but his current favorite is his new coloring book of the chaparral.
+Richard loves sharing the magic of Nature best.
+He started teaching biology as a 16-year-old volunteer naturalist at local nature center, enjoyed college, then taught high school biology for a couple decades.
+He’s written a handful of research papers, a book, and a fair number of editorials.
 Richard has given hundreds of presentations and authored numerous publications concerning chaparral ecology and the importance of reestablishing our connection with Nature.
 He also works with the San Diego Museum of Natural History and continues to teach natural history throughout the state.
-He founded and has been leading the innovative Chaparral Naturalist Certification Program for the past six years.
+He founded and has been leading the innovative Chaparral Naturalist Certification Program since 2015.
 His canine pal, Cooper, is CCI's Chief Spiritual Officer.
 For a list of Richard's publications and interviews, please visit our Publications Page.

 The situation that drew me there we can skip.
 The important thing to tell is that although there were others around, he was the only one I was immediately attracted to.
 I don’t know if it was how he stumbled toward me after our eyes met, the rebel way his hair was askew, his half smile, or maybe all of it.
 Regardless, I’ve always been drawn to divergent spirits, individuals who know exactly what they want (most of the time), but have a tender vulnerability right below the surface – like this guy.